-- 1. The Group signed a contract with a salt company and a shipping company in Australia on 3 February 2023 to purchase and import industrial sun-dried salt and agreed on the related transportation terms.
-The contract period was 2 year (From 1 March 2023 to 28 February 2025).
-According to this contract, the Group can acquire a fixed amount of sun-dried salt for industrial and food processing purposes in accordance with the agreed price each year.
+- 1. The Company signed a contract with a salt company and a shipping company in Australia on 3 February 2023 to the purchase and import industrial sun-dried salt and agreed on the related transportation terms.
+The contract period was 2 years (From 1 March 2023 to 28 February 2025).
+According to this contract, the Company can acquire a fixed amount of sun-dried salt for industrial and food processing purposes in accordance with the agreed price each year.
 The annual purchase amount (including transportation costs) is about NT\$300 million.
-After the contract expires, the Group will reopen the bid. - 2.
-The Group signed a natural gas sales contract for industrial fuel use with CPC Corporation, Taiwan (hereinafter referred to as CPC) on 18 March 2022.
-The contract period is 3 years (From 18 March 2022 to 30 September 2025).
-According to this contract, the Group agrees to purchase 800 thousand cubic meters of gas from CPC in accordance with the CPC natural gas price list each month, and the Group will base its use on this amount evenly. - 3.
-The Group signed a property purchase contract with Far Eastern New Century Co., Ltd. (hereinafter referred to as FENC) on 25 July 2023.
-The Group purchased PET bottles from FENC for approximately NT\$210 million.
-According to this contract, after the Group signs the contract, the contracted goods will be delivered to the designated place in batches according to the notice of Tung-Hsiao Fine Salt Factory to complete the transaction until the contract volume is reached. - 4.
-As of 31 December 2023, the Group was involved in the following activities that were not shown in the financial statements: - (1) The guaranteed notes issued by suppliers for the outsourcing services and construction, which were received by subsidiary Taiyen Green Energy, amounted to NT\$128,921 thousand. - (2) The performance bond issued by the subsidiary Taiyen Green Energy for performance of contract services and construction amounted to NT\$5,683 thousand.
+After the contract expires, the Company will reopen the bid. - 2.
+The Company signed a natural gas sales contract for industrial fuel use with CPC Corporation, Taiwan (hereinafter referred to as CPC) on 18 March 2022.
+The contract period is 3 years (From 18 March 2022 to 30 June 2025).
+According to this contract, the Company agrees to purchase 800 thousand cubic meters of gas from CPC in accordance with the CPC natural gas price list each month, and the Company will base its use on this amount evenly. - 3.
+The Company signed a property purchase contract with Far Eastern New Century Co., Ltd. (hereinafter referred to as FENC) on 25 July 2023.
+The Company purchased PET bottles from FENC for approximately \$210 million.
+According to this contract, after the Company signs the contract, the contracted goods will be delivered to the designated place in batches according to the notice of Tung-Hsiao Fine Salt Factory to complete the transaction until the contract volume is reached.

-5. As of 31 December 2023, the Group still has major contracts as follows:
+4. As of 31 December 2023, the Company still has major contracts as follows:

-Contract Amount Unpaid

-Project amount paid amount
+Project Contract amount Amount paid Unpaid amount

-Replacement project of cogeneration equipment \$601,700 \$467,745 \$133,955
+Replacement project of cogeneration

+equipment \$601,700 \$467,745 \$133,955

-New construction of toothpaste GMP plant 80,500 62,153 18,347
+New construction of toothpaste

+GMP plant 80,500 62,153 18,347

-Total \$682,200 \$529,898 \$152,302
+Construction project of solar

+photovoltaic systems 82,333 65,000 17,333

+Total \$764,533 594,898 \$169,635